 Rachel Dedman (UK/Lebanon)

-is a curator and writer.
-Based in Beirut since 2013, her exhibition-making practice is characterised by a commitment to challenging reductive regionalisms, and addressing local political conditions.
+British curator and writer, based in Beirut since 2013.
+She studied art history at Oxford and Harvard, and writes, speaks and teaches across the Middle East and Europe.
+Her exhibition-making practice is characterised by a commitment to challenging reductive regionalisms, and addressing local political conditions.
 Alongside research-driven work, Rachel is invested in the building of communal structures and collective projects—such as Mansion, Beirut, a public site and set of studio spaces, and the commissioning platform polycephaly.net, which she co-founded.
+Her recent curatorial work includes projects for Ashkal Alwan (Beirut), Kettle’s Yard (Cambridge), the Tricycle Theatre (London), the Jerusalem Show IX (Jerusalem), and the Palestinian Museum (Ramallah).
+As one third of Earth Hold, Rachel is currently exploring the political history and planetary potential of radio and the broadcast.